dbus-fuzzer/dfuzzer/README.md

 [![Total alerts](https://img.shields.io/lgtm/alerts/g/matusmarhefka/dfuzzer.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/matusmarhefka/dfuzzer/alerts/)
 [![Coverage Status](https://coveralls.io/repos/github/matusmarhefka/dfuzzer/badge.svg)](https://coveralls.io/github/matusmarhefka/dfuzzer)

-dfuzzer is the D-Bus fuzzer, the tool for fuzz testing processes communicating through D-Bus.
+dfuzzer is a D-Bus fuzzer, a tool for fuzz testing processes communicating through D-Bus.
 It can be used to test processes connected to both, the session bus and the system bus daemon.
-The fuzzer works as a client, it first connects to the bus daemon and then it traverses and fuzz tests all the methods provided by a D-Bus service.
+The fuzzer works as a client, it first connects to the bus daemon and then it traverses and fuzz tests all the methods and properties provided by a D-Bus service.

-Automatic installation (Fedora 21 and higher):
+Automatic installation (Fedora):
 --------------

-    sudo yum/dnf install dfuzzer
+    sudo dnf install dfuzzer

 Manual installation:
 --------------